Skip to content

 Key-person riskOften one veteran administratorDesigned for a normal finance user

-Data inEra-specific loaders and integrationsCSV and SAF-T exports
+Data inEra-specific loaders and integrationsCSV and ERP exports

 ScaleBound by the installed hardwareLarge transaction datasets (525K-row model in production)